-Using the foundation established in CUL 350, this course will look at a topic related to cultural studies within a global context selected on the basis of current issues, student interest and need at the particular time the course is offered.
+CUL 410Cultural Studies II3 creditsSpringUsing the foundation established in CUL 350, this course will look at a topic related to culturalstudies within a global context selected on the basis of current issues, student interest and need at the particular time the course is offered.
 The chosen topic explore domains such as terrorism, genocide, sexual rights, poverty, film and music, social networks and global ecology.
 Prerequisite: CUL 310